Arrested in Tampa, Hillsborough County, Florida

 What Do You Charge to Represent Me?

 WEB SPECIAL FOR TAMPA, FLORIDA: $1,000 for a Felony Bond Hearing and $750 for a Misdemeanor Bond Hearing.

 Who Do I Call?

 If you or a friend have been arrested in Tampa, Florida, contact a Tampa Criminal Defense lawyer to discuss options to get yourself or a loved out of jail.
 Our firm represents many clients in this situation and quite often we can save our clients more money than what they hired an attorney for on the matter.
-A Criminal defense attorney Fernandez and Hernandez can help guide you through the process.
+A Criminal defense attorney can help guide you through the process.